shawn1m/overture/README.md

 **For DNSPod, ECS only works via udp, you can test it by [patched dig](https://www.gsic.uva.es/~jnisigl/dig-edns-client-subnet.html)**

-Check the ``; CLIENT-SUBNET: 119.29.29.29/32/24``, if it exists, it works.

-The accuracy depends on the server side, do not judge ECS feature by it.
+You can compare the response IP with the client IP to test the feature.
+The accuracy depends on the server side.

 ```
 $ dig @119.29.29.29 www.qq.com +client=119.29.29.29